The End of Creative Guesswork

 What this changes in practice

-The briefing process is where this lands most concretely.
-Right now, most creative briefs are built on a combination of platform best practice, category convention, and whatever performed well in the last campaign.
+Most creative briefs are built on a combination of platform best practice, category convention, and whatever performed well in the last campaign.
 It’s a reasonable starting point, but it means creative strategy is always partially working from received wisdom rather than your own data.

 Bottom line

-Creative Intelligence closes that gap, not by replacing creative instinct, but by giving the people with that instinct a clear read on what is actually working and why.
+Creative has always generated data.
+The problem has been that those signals were invisible at scale, buried in the gap between the creative suite and the performance dashboard.
+Creative Intelligence closes that gap, not by replacing creative instinct, but by giving the people with that instinct a clear read on which components are actually driving performance and what to do next.

 Want to see what Creative Intelligence surfaces in your own portfolio?
 Get in touch.